Table of Contents

 - What is Plasticity?

-Plasticity is the plant’s ability to change its structure in response to the environment or different life phases. - Examples of Plasticity:
+Plasticity is the plant’s ability to alter their structure or development in response to environmental conditions or different phases of life. - Examples of Plasticity:

 - Heterophylly:

-- Cotton, Coriander, Larkspur: Juvenile plants have leaves of different shapes than mature plants.
+- Cotton, Coriander, Larkspur: juvenile plants have leaves of different shapes compared to mature plants.

 - Heterophylly: